 - the right to present evidence

 Note that probation revocation hearings are harder to win than regular trials.
 Unlike trials, prosecutors do not have to prove beyond a reasonable doubt that you violated probation.
-Instead they merely need to prove it by a preponderance of the evidence. that is why it is so important you have good counsel to craft the best defense possible.
+Instead they merely need to prove it by a preponderance of the evidence.
+Our LV criminal defense attorneys work hard to craft the best defense possible in probation revocation hearings.

 When the hearing ends, the judge will make a finding about whether you violated probation.
 If the judge rules in your favor, your probation will be "reinstated" and everything will go on as before.
 If not, the judge may either modify the terms of the probation to make it harsher or else revoke probation altogether.